 Emotions flashcards are a great example.

-In this post you can:
+In this post, you can:

-- Learn what emotions flashcard are
+- Learn what emotions flashcards are

-What are Emotions Flashcards (or Feelings Flashcards)?
+What are Emotions Flashcards (Feelings Flashcards / Emotion Cards)?

 Who can benefit from the use of Emotions Flashcards?